Logical Disk Manager: Advantages of using a 1-MB alignment boundary

-With Vista DM, all the logical drives besides the one nearest the beginning of the extended partition (type 0x0F), usually reserve exactly one additional MB, for an extended boot record, instead of the 63 sectors (31.5 KB) that is most commonly reserved according to alignments based on a CHS geometry.
+With Vista Disk Management in Windows Vista, all the logical drives besides the one nearest the beginning of the extended partition (type 0x0F), usually reserve exactly one additional MB, for an extended boot record, instead of the 63 sectors (31.5 KB) that is most commonly reserved according to alignments based on a CHS geometry.
 If other partition editors are used on the disk then Vista DM may reserve different amounts of space for the EBRs.